neilghosh/neilghosh.github.io/_posts/2026/2026-07-17-20-years-on-reflextions.md

 title: "20 Years on Reflextions ..."
 date: 2026-07-17
 categories: [Personal, Reflections]
-description: "Reflecting on a journey of 20 years..."
+description: "Twenty years ago today, I embarked on my first tech job.
+From Oracle Apps and Adobe Flex to GCP, Salesforce, and Microsoft, here is a chronological reflection of my 20-year career, the lessons learned, and the evolution of tech.
+Read more..."
 published: true
 ---